NullDev/I-HAS-JS/README.md

 ## :information_source: About

 This is a LOLCODE interpreter/parser written in NodeJS.
-It can be used as interpreter, hich executes the code in the terminal as well as a parser, which outputs the parsed JavaScript code.
+It can be used as interpreter, which executes the code in the terminal as well as a parser, which outputs the parsed JavaScript code.

 ## :bulb: Usage